jetdillo/Laniakea/README.md

 Fabric:
 http://www.fabfile.org/

 If you are new to Ansible and are using it for the first time to try to bring up ROS, please don't try to install by pulling Ansible from their Github repo.
 That is almost guaranteed to end in sadness, esp. if you don't have a whole lot of experience w/ building large systems under Linux.

-Use the Fabric script under the Fabric directory of this repo or rip out the apt-get lines from fabfile.py and run those from your shell.
+Instead, use the Fabric script under the Fabric directory of this repo or rip out the apt-get lines from fabfile.py and run those from your shell.

-In any case, you should be using the current Ubuntu-provided Ansible packages.
+In any case, you should be using the current Ubuntu-provided Ansible packages, which will install Ansible 1.x, which is what Laniakea wants.
+I've not started looking at Ansible 2.x yet.

 Here's what does what so far: